Full Spectrum vs. Broad Spectrum Hemp Oil

 Broad Spectrum Hemp Oil Benefits

 Broad spectrum hemp oil offers the same entourage effect that’s linked to full spectrum hemp oil.
-While we know that THC contains therapeutic benefits, our beloved pets are much more sensitive to THC’s psychoactive effects than humans are.
+While we know that THC contains benefits, our beloved pets are much more sensitive to THC’s psychoactive effects than humans are.
 This is partly because they contain more receptor cells in their brains than humans.

 Removing THC may give pet owners peace of mind, but full spectrum hemp oil contains only trace amounts – less than 0.3% THC.
 Hemp containing greater than 0.3% THC is not legal to be sold in retail pet stores and should given only with the guidance of their veterinarian as every.pet reacts and responds to hemp oil differently.
-Broad spectrum contains no potential psychoactive compounds, yet still contains other therapeutic phytocannabinoids like CBD, CBG, CBC, etc.
+Broad spectrum contains no potential psychoactive compounds, yet still contains other great phytocannabinoids like CBD, CBG, CBC, etc.

 Broad Spectrum Hemp Oil for Dogs and Cats

 While the fear of THC toxicity is not present in broad spectrum hemp oil, it can be tough to determine the best broad spectrum hemp oil for dogs, cats, and other pets.

 Unfortunately, some hemp companies place the term “broad spectrum” on the labels of their hemp oils when they actually do contain trace amounts of THC, or no CBD at all.
 This is why it’s imperative to seek out reputable hemp companies that have their lab test results and COA’s (Certificate of Analysis) available for pet owners to view prior to purchasing.
 You can even research broad spectrum hemp oil products a bit further by contacting the hemp company and asking questions like:

 - What’s the phytocannabinoid content?

 - What other ingredients are in your broad spectrum hemp oil?